GSTT-CSC/QMS-Template/README.md

 **Regulatory consultants**

-We would greatly appreciate input from medical device regulatory consultants to rectify any glaring holes they commonly see.
+We would greatly appreciate input from medical device regulatory consultants to rectify any glaring holes.

 **NHS Clinical Engineering departments**

-We would love to hear from clinical engineering departments in the NHS who assess the TRL (technology readiness level) of SaMD in development.
+We would love to hear from clinical engineering departments in the NHS who assess the technology readiness level (TRL) of SaMD in development.
 We wish for this repo to automatically provide estimates of minimum documentation and software performance required to conduct clinical evaluations.